Joséphine Pagnier: Career

 In 2016, Pagnier jumped over 100 m for the first time in her career, during a junior event at Fichtelbergschanzen, Germany.
 She was aged 14 at the time.
-She won the two 2016–17 FIS Ski Jumping Continental Cup events in Notodden, Norway.
+She won the two 2016–17 FIS Ski Jumping Continental Cup events in Notodden Municipality, Norway.
 She made her FIS Ski Jumping World Cup debut in 2017 in Hinterzarten, Germany.
 She was part of the French team that won the ladies' team event at the 2018 Nordic Junior World Ski Championships.
 Pagnier won the French National Ski Jumping Championships in 2019 and 2020.
 She was promoted to the French senior team ahead of the 2019–20 season; she was the only French female ski jumper added to the senior team that season.

 At the 2020 Winter Youth Olympics, Pagnier won a silver in the girls' individual event and a bronze medal in the mixed team event.
 She also competed in the ski jumping part of the mixed team Nordic Combined event, where France finished fourth.
 At the 2021 Nordic Junior World Ski Championships, Pagnier came second in the girl's individual event.
 At the FIS Nordic World Ski Championships 2021, Pagnier came 16th in the women's individual event.
 She won one 2021–22 FIS Cup summer event in Gérardmer, France, and finished third in another.
 She came fourth at one 2021–22 FIS Ski Jumping World Cup event in Willingen, Germany, and sixth in another event at the same venue.

 Pagnier qualified to compete in the normal hill event at the 2022 Winter Olympics.
 A few days before the Games, she finished fourth in a World Cup event.
 At the Games, Pagnier finished seventh overall in the first round and finished 11th after the second and final round.
 She was unable to compete in the mixed team event at the Games, as there were too few French athletes to compete with.
 After the Games, Pagnier was described as the future of French ski jumping.

 Pagnier finished third in a normal hill event at the 2021–22 FIS Ski Jumping World Cup meeting in Aigner-Schanze.

 During the 2023-24 season, she first finished 2nd and won the next event, taking the World Cup lead.